Is your pet having steroids, phenobarbitone or even cbd oil?

 If they are certain breeds such as Labradors or Pugs or Cavaliers, they may begin to scavenge, raid dustbins, steal food off the table and appear to have an insatiable urge to eat.
-Do not give in!
-Stick with feeding the healthy treats we recommend and the same allowance of food that they are allowed in a day.
+One of the very difficult side-effects of this medication that alleviates itching and discomfort so effectively, or keeps a serious auto-immune condition nicely under control.

 If you have been very unfortunate to have epilepsy diagnosed in your beloved pet, the treatment for this too – phenobarbitone, causes a surge in hunger.
 It is known to have this side effect in humans too and is the same drug that we use in humans.
 There are also behaviour modification medications such as amitriptyline and Prozac that can lead to unwanted pounds; and certain high blood pressure medications such as propanolol can cause weight gain in certain dogs.

-Another very new drug that we do not tend to prescribe as vets but we know many of our pet owners use, is cbd (cannaboid) oil.
-As it is not licensed for use in pets in the UK so no data is available on how much to give, I recently had a consultation with a loving pet owner giving their gorgeous black Lab Paris 4 drops of cbd oil twice a day as she suffered from elbow arthritis.
+Another drug that we do not tend to prescribe as vets but we know many of our pet owners use, is cbd (cannaboid) oil.
+As it is not licensed for use in pets in the UK so not enough data is available on how much to give.
+I recently had a consultation with a loving pet owner giving their gorgeous black Lab Paris 4 drops of cbd oil twice a day as she suffered from elbow arthritis and he read that it may be effective.
 The owner was concerned that when he prepared her food, she was so ravenously hungry that she would jump up and almost knock him over so he had to steady himself in the kitchen against the counter.
 He suffered with health issues himself and I immediately noticed the danger in this situation.

-Having an overweight pet is definitely not always your fault – especially if they have been prescribed medication!
+Having an overweight pet is definitely not always your fault – especially if they have been prescribed medication or a prescription diet!